-- · Adjusted Gross Profit
+- Adjusted Gross Profit

 - Adjusted Gross Profit as a percentage of net sales (Adjusted Gross Margin)

-- Adjusted SG&A Expenses
+- Adjusted SG&A expenses

-- Adjusted SG&A Expenses as a percentage of net sales
+- Adjusted SG&A expenses as a percentage of net sales

 - EBITDA

 - Adjusted EBITDA

-- Adjusted EBITDA as a percentage of net sales
+- Adjusted EBITDA as a percentage of net sales (Adjusted EBITDA Margin)

 Such financial measures are not financial measures prepared in accordance with U.S. GAAP.
 We define Adjusted Gross Profit as Gross Profit before depreciation expense, non-cash share-based compensation, and loss on disposal of manufacturing equipment.
-We define Adjusted SG&A as SG&A expenses before depreciation and amortization expense, non-cash share-based compensation, implementation and other costs associated with the implementation of an ERP system, fees related to the Capped Call Transactions, loss on disposal of equipment, and advisory fees related to shareholder activism defense engagement.
-EBITDA represents net income (loss) plus interest expense net of interest income, income tax expense and depreciation and amortization expense.
-Adjusted EBITDA represents EBITDA plus loss on equity method investment, gain on equity investment, non-cash share-based compensation expense, implementation and other costs associated with the implementation of an ERP system, loss on disposal of property, plant and equipment, fees related to the Capped Call Transactions, and advisory fees related to activism engagement.
+We define Adjusted SG&A as SG&A expenses before depreciation and amortization expense, non-cash share-based compensation, implementation and other costs associated with the implementation of an ERP system, fees related to the Capped Call Transactions, loss on disposal of equipment, and advisory fees related to activism engagement.
+EBITDA represents net income (loss) plus interest expense net of interest income, income tax expense and depreciation and amortization.
+Adjusted EBITDA represents EBITDA plus loss on equity method investment, gain on equity investment, non-cash share-based compensation, implementation and other costs associated with the implementation.
+Adjusted to the Capped Call Transactions, associated with the implementation.